keisuke-zojirushi/docs/baseline-spec.md

 - WordPress serves as a display and lookup layer only
 - External systems remain the single source of truth

+## Forms

+Parts Order Form and Warranty Claim Form are included in the overall site design and UI mockups.

+However, form implementation is intentionally excluded from the initial scope and will be added incrementally in later phases.

+Forms are treated as independent transactional pages and do not affect core search, product, or part reference functionality.

 ### Data Items
 - Parts Price
 - Inventory Quantity